-The entry of the Confirmation Order shall contain provisions that authorize, direct and require the Debtors, Holding Company and their respective shareholders, directors and officers to take or cause to be taken all corporate actions needed or required under this Plan and/or applicable law, including, without limitation, as applicable, adoption of the relevant Restructuring Resolutions necessary or appropriate to implement all of the provisions of, and to consummate, this Plan and the transactions contemplated by this Plan, prior to and on and after the Effective Date, including, without limitation, as appropriate, (i) assignment and cancellation of prepetition indebtedness, including, without limitation, cancellation of the Unsecured Financial Claims, (ii) the Capital Increase, (iii) one or more Accordion Transactions, (iv) reduction of the Existing Tricom Equity Interests to a de minimis amount with a de minimis value through the Restructuring Dilution Transactions, (v) issuance of all or substantially all of the Tricom Stock to Holding Company and (vi) entry into and/or issuance and delivery of the Credit Suisse New Loan Documents and Exit Financing Documents, and all such actions taken or caused to be taken shall be deemed to have been ordered, authorized, directed and approved by the Bankruptcy Court without further approval, act, or action under any applicable law, order, rule or regulation, except as required by applicable Dominican law, including the Dominican New Corporate Law.
-Except as otherwise provided in this Plan, on the Confirmation Date, the then officers and directors of the Holding Company and/or the Debtors shall be authorized and directed to execute, issue and deliver all agreements, documents, instruments, notices and certificates as are contemplated by this Plan and to take all necessary actions required in connection therewith in the name of and on behalf of the Debtors.
+The entry of the Confirmation Order shall contain provisions that authorize, direct and require the Debtors, Holding Company and their respective shareholders, directors and officers to take or cause to be taken all corporate actions needed or required under this Plan or applicable law, including, as applicable, adoption of the relevant Restructuring Resolutions necessary or appropriate to implement all of the provisions of, and to consummate, this Plan and the transactions contemplated by this Plan, prior to and on and after the Effective Date, including, as appropriate, (i) assignment and cancellation of prepetition indebtedness, including, cancellation of the Unsecured Financial Claims, (ii) the Capital Increase, (iii) one or more Accordion Transactions, (iv) reduction of the Existing Tricom Equity Interests to a de minimis amount with a de minimis value through the Restructuring Dilution Transactions, (v) issuance of all but a de minimis amount with a de minimis value of the Tricom Stock to Holding Company and (vi) entry into and/or issuance and delivery of the Credit Suisse New Secured Debt Documents and Exit Financing Documents, and all such actions taken or caused to be taken shall be deemed to have been ordered, authorized, directed and approved by the Bankruptcy Court without further approval, act, or action under any applicable law, order, rule or regulation, except as required by applicable Dominican law.
+Except as otherwise provided in this Plan, on the Confirmation Date, the then shareholders, officers and directors of the Holding Company or of each of the Reorganized Debtors, as applicable, shall be authorized and directed to execute, issue and deliver all agreements, documents, instruments, resolutions, notices and certificates as are contemplated by this Plan and to take all necessary actions required in connection therewith in the name of and on behalf of the Debtors.